RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 1. Data Engineers.
 2. Data Analysts.
-3. Economists.
+3. HR people.
-4. Policy Makers.
-5. Journalist.
+4. People interested in going into the data world.

 <br>